 You have the inherent advantage of being viewed as an effective leader by virtue of your personality.

-Basically, in the culture at large, people assume that extroverts are better leaders.
+Basically, in the culture at large, people assume extroverts are better leaders.
 It’s a social bias, and there’s nothing inherently wrong with this perception insofar as it’s true.
-The fact is, however, one’s leadership ability is not dependent upon their being an introvert or extrovert.
+The fact is, however, one’s leadership ability does not depend upon their introversion or extroversion.

 You can use passion and personality as a leadership tool.

 What resources do you draw on as a leader?
-Some leaders may benefit from their physique or appearance.
-Other leaders may benefit from their knowledge or training.
+Some leaders may benefit from their experience, knowledge, or training.
 As a Wharton article explains, extroverts can benefit from their passion and personality.
-Extroverts tend to possess a greater range of passionate behavior (both positive and negative), and have more noticeable personal personal flair than introverts.
+Extroverts tend to possess a greater range of passionate behavior (both positive and negative) and have more noticeable personal flair than introverts.
 These traits allow them to have a high degree of recognition and presence in a workplace.

 You may accidentally overlook the needs and work style of introverts.